-What are the top ten things to do in Croatia & Slovenia?
+What are the ten best things to do in Croatia & Slovenia?

 When it comes to things to do in Croatia and Slovenia, there’s plenty to see and enjoy beyond their beautiful Mediterranean coastlines.